coati-pasta/coati-pasta.github.io/_posts/2021-12-13-windows_motd.md

 ### Startupscsript

 Now for the second file we need to have in the motd_path.
-The actual script that will run at startup to display the banner.
+This is the actual script that will run at startup to display the banner.
 A couple of things to note:

 - __Save the file as UTF8 With BOM__.
 If this is not done, the characters for the borders will be all messed up because of incompatible file encoding.

 - When I'm importing the psd1 file, I'm again parsing a Ruby variable in puppet to ensure to have the correct path.
 This could be replaced with some declaration on where the script is located (something like "$ScriptPath = Split-Path $MyInvocation.MyCommand.Path")

 - In the beginning of the script (the switch statement) I'm deciding whether or not to show the logo because of screen size constraints.
 I thought it'd be nice to have scaling responsive message.
+And if the console size is ridiculously small, i'm resorting to a simple echo of the legalnotice text.

 ```powershell
 ## ATTENTION ::  This file needs to be saved with encoding UTF8 With BOM !!! otherwise special characters will not be loaded properly